tristanlatr/WPWatcher/README.md

 List of dictionnary having a url, custom email report recepients, false positives and specific wpscan arguments.
 Each dictrionnary must contain at least a `"url"` key.
 Must be a valid Json string.
-Must be supplied with config file or `--wp_sites` argument.
+Must be supplied with config file or argument.
 ```ini
 wp_sites=   [
         {